Gaelan/Gaelan.github.io/train-apps.md

 # Worldwide Apps

-[Öffi](https://oeffi.schildbach.de) is an Android app providing public transport data in many areas, primarily Europe but also North America and possible Australia.
+**[Öffi](https://oeffi.schildbach.de)** is an Android app providing public transport data in many areas, primarily Europe but also North America and possible Australia.
 I'm told it works well in Germany and Austria, less so in the UK; I don't have an Android phone so haven't tested it myself.

-# USA/Canada

-## Amtrak & Via Rail

-**[Intercity Rail Map](https://asm.transitdocs.com)** provides a good indication of the location and status of all Amtrak/Via trains.

-## Local Transit

-**[Pantograph](https://www.pantographapp.com)** provides a stellar realtime status map of buses, metros, ferries, etc in 14 US/Canadian regions.

 # Europe

+## Germany

+I'm told **[Bahn Experte](https://bahn.expert)** is good.
+No English UI (that I can find), but you can probably get the gist.

 ## Pan-European Apps